eymay/Embedded-Image-Processing/README.md

 The system_clock file was updated to have the clock configuration of STM32.
 However, SCCB was not working as fast as it was on HAL and many write failures were rising.
 The clock signals were also not as clean as HAL in MBED.
-Despite MBED uses HAL beneath abstraction we could not figure out why were the differences occuring.
+Despite MBED uses HAL beneath abstraction I could not figure out why were the differences occuring.

-We believe it is possible to solve these issues with a deeper knowledge of MBED OS and could not find helpful knowledge on the internet so we moved on to complete the system from the server side.
+I believe it is possible to solve these issues with a deeper knowledge of MBED OS and could not find helpful knowledge on the internet so we moved on to complete the system from the server side.

 ## Sending Image Bytes

-The socket example was done on Nucleo Boards with MBED OS 6 so we tested it in version 5 and then with STM32F407.
-Figuring out a continuous stream of data transmission via socket was tricky so we implemented an always connect first then send approach.
+The socket example was done on Nucleo Boards with MBED OS 6 so I tested it in version 5 and then with STM32F407.
+Figuring out a continuous stream of data transmission via socket was tricky so I implemented an always connect first then send approach.
 If an error would rise, error handler will disconnect and reconnect back to revive the socket.
 This caused many disconnections at our server side almost at every data